0xtavbo/todo-list-react/README.md

 A basic React ToDo List application built using different hooks (useState, useContext, useReducer).
 I also added a couple of different sections using React Router.
-The Pokedex section is unfinished yet.
+The Pokedex section is unfinished.

 **Demo**